PERM Green Card Processing for Physicians

 Advantage of the Labor Certification

-The main advantage of labor certification belongs to physicians who are unable to show any extraordinary ability yet desire to be as mobile as possible.
+The main advantage of labor certification belongs to physicians who are unable to show any extraordinary ability yet wish to be as mobile as possible.
 Additionally, the national interest waiver cannot result in permanent residence until after completing five years of service in an underserved area.
-Accordingly, it is important to keep in mind that adjusting his or her status therefore takes much more time.
+Accordingly, it is important to keep in mind that adjusting his or her status, therefore, takes much more time.
 However, if a labor certification is started by a certain time, adjustment of status filing can be completed within three years of the normal service requirement of the J-1 waiver.

 The most common sponsor for a foreign physician is his or her current employer.
 However, the labor certification sponsor may be the prospective employer even in a different location who could possibly be offering the physician work in an entirely different specialty area.
 An H-1B visa essentially provides immediate flexibility, but a physician should be hesitant to move to a new employer outside of an underserved area until the labor certification has been approved.